 In our Foundation Stage we give our children opportunities to be imaginative as they explore their ideas mainly within the, “Expressive Art and Design,” area of learning.
 Our children explore the different sounds they can make with musical instruments and use their imaginative ideas to create music.
 They develop their voices as they sing nursery rhymes and songs related to our topics.
 They use their imagination as they create ideas and actions for our favourite songs.
 Our children enjoy moving to music with our, ‘Dough Disco,’ activities and through a range of action songs.

 In Key Stage 1 our curriculum provides opportunities for our children to develop their singing skills and to use their voices expressively as they sing and perform songs and rhymes.
 Our children build on their previous knowledge as they play tuned and untuned instruments to create and perform music.
 Our children create music by exploring and combining different sounds as they use the inter-related dimensions of music: pitch, duration, dynamics, tempo, timbre, texture and structure.
 Throughout our Key Stage 1 curriculum children will listen to music across a range of styles and traditions.

 Throughout Key Stage 2 our children will sing and play instruments with increasing confidence, control and expression.
+There are opportunities for the children to attend a recorder club throughout the year.
 Our curriculum enables the children to develop their understanding of musical composition.
 The children build on previous skills as they compose using the inter-related dimensions of music.
 Our children develop their use and understanding of musical notations as they compose and play instruments.
 Our curriculum allows the children to build on their appreciation of music from different traditions, composers and musicians, as they develop an understanding of the history of music.